it-dept-cis/RABET-V-Pilot/docs/source/Security_Services_Architectural_Maturity_Index/README.md

 consist of a security service that surfaces at the system level (core service), and an adaptor that uses that service (dependent service).

-### Composite Service, configured as software only

-A service that has been identified as a composite in the reference architecture, but the technology provider is using a software-only service.

 ### Transparent Service

 A security service that is not directly or indirectly invoked by vendor